hari-robotics/polimi-msc-control-notes/docs/advanced-multivariable-control/chapter9.md

     ![](pics/chapter9/figure15.png){ width="400" }
 </figure>

-To evalute the result in circle criterion, we transform the figure to Nyquist plot,
+To evaluate the result in circle criterion, we transform the figure to Nyquist plot,

 <figure markdown="span">
     ![](pics/chapter9/figure16.png){ width="800" }